+31 (0)88 86 86 110

-When sending goods to the U.S.A. regulations governing the import of goods are bound.
+When sending goods to the U.S.A., you’ll need to take into account a number of regulations governing the import of goods.

-- Each parcel do not require a commercial invoice if below the threshold of $800 per receiver though we advise you to attach it to the parcel to facilitate the customs process.
+- Parcels don’t require a commercial invoice if below the threshold of $800 per receiver; however, we recommend attaching it to the parcel to facilitate the customs process

-Please note that the exporter of goods is responsible for supplying all of the right content, documentation and HS Code classification if required.
+Please note that, as an exporter, you are responsible for supplying all the correct content, documentation and HS Code classification.

 Import duties and taxes

 The U.S.A charges tax and import duties that apply to the majority of imports.
 However, the amount of duties and tax depends on the value of the goods shipped.